serl/ttrss-heroku/README.md

 ```

+## Update TT-RSS version

+Either you update the submodule in `tt-rss`, or you wait me to pick the latest commit (and then pull my changes), then update your Heroku application (`git push heroku master`).

 ## Tips to spare dyno hours

 * Prefer scheduler over daemon for updates (*Solution #1*)...
 Maybe less than once per hour?